skvadrik/re2c/src/examples/example_06.rst

 And the input is ready.

 Grade-1 Braille is quite simple (compared to Grade-2 Braille).
-Patterns map directly to symbols (letters, digits and punctuators) except for a couple of special patterns: numeric mode indicator (⠼), letter mode indicator (⠰), capital letter (⠠) and some other, which we omit for simplicity (as well as a few ambiguous punctuation patterns).
+Patterns map directly to symbols (letters, digits, and punctuators) except for a couple of special patterns: the numeric mode indicator (⠼), the letter mode indicator (⠰), the capital letter indicator (⠠) and some others, which we omit here for the sake of simplicity (as well as a few ambiguous punctuation patterns).
-Grade-2 Braille allows contractions; they obey complex rules (like those of a natural language) and are much harder to implement.
+Grade-2 Braille allows contractions; those obey some rather complex rules (like those of a natural language) and are much harder to implement.

 :download:`[06_braille.re] <06_braille.re.txt>`